s6465456/google-apps-shell/windows_app/README_WINDOWS.txt

   * Creating resource calendars from a CSV file containing calendar resource information.
   * ...and any other interesting combination of Google Apps API commands.

-To run GASI on Mac OS X, double click on gasi.app.
+To run GASI on Windows, double click on gasi.exe.

 For more information, see:
     https://code.google.com/p/google-apps-shell